slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Schedule service

-ScheduleService is the primary orchestrator for scheduling:
+ScheduleService is a background daemon that orchestrates scheduling:

-1. **Template resolution**: Determines which template applies to a date using hierarchical override rules:
+1. **Plan resolution**: Determines which SchedulePlan applies to a channel and date:
-   - Checks explicit BroadcastScheduleDay assignments first
-   - Falls back to date range templates with day-of-week filters
-   - Falls back to date range templates
+   - Identifies active SchedulePlans matching the channel and date (based on cron_expression, date ranges)
+   - Applies priority resolution (highest priority plan wins)
+   - Uses the channel's programming day anchor (`programming_day_start` / `broadcast_day_start`) for time anchoring
+2. **ScheduleDay generation**: Generates ScheduleDay rows 3–4 days in advance:
+   - Retrieves block assignments from the selected plan
-   - Falls back to base template
+   - Resolves VirtualAssets to concrete Asset UUIDs
-2. Reads template blocks and content selection rules
+   - Resolves content references (assets, series, rules) to specific assets
+   - Anchors schedule-time offsets to programming day start to produce wall-clock times
+   - Creates frozen, immutable ScheduleDay records
+3. **PlaylogEvent generation**: Generates PlaylogEvents from ScheduleDays:
+   - Each PlaylogEvent maps to a ScheduleDay and points to a resolved asset or asset segment
+   - Creates precise timestamps for playout execution
+   - Supports fallback mechanisms and last-minute overrides
-3. Queries assets for eligible content (`state='ready'` and `approved_for_broadcast=true`)
+4. **Content eligibility**: Queries assets for eligible content (`state='ready'` and `approved_for_broadcast=true`)
-4. Generates playlog events with precise timing
-5. Extends the playlog horizon as needed
+5. **Horizon management**: Extends the playlog horizon as needed (rolling 3–4 hours ahead)
-6. Uses master clock for all timing decisions
+6. **Timing**: Uses master clock for all timing decisions

 ### Program director